11-05-18 THE IMPORTANT QUESTION

 However, in 1 Cor.
 4:5 the word “come” - as in “until the Lord come” - is neither epiphanea nor parousia.
-It is erchomai, Strong’s 2064, which means to “come and go”.
+It is erchomai, Strong’s 2064, which basically means to “come and go” but can also mean "appear" for it is at his appearing that He will inaugaurate his heavenly rule over earth (2 Tim.
+4:1)..
 And the use of it here makes clear that is in the Day of Christ that the judgement Paul speaks of in 1 Cor.
 4:4-5 takes place.
 For, while ruling and reigning from heaven in his “heavenly kingdom” (2 Tim.
 4:1) Christ will also come and go to visit the earth at times.
 Proof of that is found in Ezekiel where the door to the east is reserved for the Prince (of glory), i.e. Christ, to come in (Ezek.
 43: 1-4) and in Malachi:

 The Lord whom ye seek shall suddenly come to his temple, even the messenger of the covenant in whom ye delight...
 (Malachi 3:1).